 Should a pupil misbehave whilst being transported to or from school, the provision of transport may be withdrawn either for a period of time or permanently.
 Normally a warning letter will be sent to parents/carers/guardians prior to transport being withdrawn.
-However, if any incident is considered serious enough, following an investigation by the Transport team, the withdrawal of transport may be immediate.
+However, in the event that any incident is considered serious enough, following an investigation by the Education Transport team, the withdrawal of transport may be immediate.
 In this instance the responsibility for ensuring attendance at school will remain with the parent/carer/guardian of the child.